Images of Thailand – Photography Tour

 Day 10 - Mae Salong - the former opium town

-A day exploring Mae Salong – off limits for many years due to its role as a centre for the opium trade but now known for tea plantations and spectacular scenery as well as being the centre for the local hill-tribe peoples.
-Discover the plantations, markets and unique architecture of this picturesque town.
+A day exploring Mae Salong – off-limits for many years due to its role as a centre for the opium trade but now known for tea plantations and spectacular scenery as well as being the centre for the local hill-tribe peoples.
+Discover the plantations, markets and mountain views of this picturesque town.

 Photo themes: landscapes, village life, hill-tribe peoples